DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence

 In the candidate re-ranking step, each Wikipedia entity retrieved by the bi-encoder is evaluated by a GBTs classifier in order to predict the match probability for a given $(m, e_i)$ pair.
 The classifier is trained to distinguish correct entities from incorrect ones based on a set of pairwise similarity features $F_{m,e_i}$.
 This similarity is computed both at the candidate-level and at the set-level (i.e., including every entity retrieved by the bi-encoder).
 These features are carefully crafted in order to represent similarity across 4 dimensions: vector similarity, string similarity, type similarity, and time interval.
 While vector and string similarity scores are based on information coming from the retrieval step, type similarity and time interval are computed based on information coming from the dataset, such as the annotated entity type ($t_m$) and the date of the mention ($d_{m}$).
 The complete list of features used to train the GBTs classifier is available in Table~\ref{tab8}.
 If an entity has no date in the lookup table, the interval between the date of the document and that of the entity is set to 0.

 Given a candidate set of Wikipedia entities, the GBTs classifier is trained to predict the probability of a given $(m, e_i)$ pair to refer to the same entity based on the similarity features $F_{m,e_{i}}$.
 The output of the GBTs classifier is a probability score $p_{m,e_i}$ which estimates the correctness of each entity for disambiguating $m$.
-Moreover, the probability score is used to filter candidates by specifying a threshold $\Delta_{NIL}$ and candidates are returned only if $p_{m,e_i} \ge \Delta_{NIL}$.
+Optionally, the probability score can be used to filter candidates by specifying a threshold $\Delta_{NIL}$ and candidates are returned only if $p_{m,e_i} \ge \Delta_{NIL}$.
 If no candidate is returned, a mention is labeled as NIL.
 DELICATE is released as an open-source software\footnote{\href{https://github.com/sntcristian/DELICATE}{github.com/sntcristian/DELICATE}}~\citep{sntcristiandelicate}, while the trained models and KB (vector index and lookup table) are available on Hugging Face.\footnote{\href{https://huggingface.co/sntcristian/DELICATE_models}{huggingface.co/sntcristian/DELICATE\_models}}